-Over the past eight years at Centercode we’ve dealt with a tremendous variety of clients with an equally wide variety of products.
-There have been many constants in our business, but one thing that always seems to vary is the location of the beta test program.
+Throughout our lengthy history, Centercode has partnered with a tremendous variety of clients with an equally wide variety of products.
+There have been many constants in our business, but one thing that seems to vary is the location of the beta test program.
 Companies place beta testing responsibilities in a variety of departments and give its ownership to people with a wide range of backgrounds.

-So, where do you locate a beta test program?
-There are some obvious locations and some less obvious.
+So, which department should host the beta test program?
+There are some obvious choices and some less obvious.
 Many organizations shuffle it around, desperate to hand it off to anyone willing to take on the challenging task.
 Others fight over it, demanding complete ownership to ensure they get what they want out of the test.
 In the end, who has the best argument?

 Engineering is an obvious place for a beta program to reside.
 Beta tests prove design implementation and identify product issues.
 The feedback users provide can reveal critical data about the success or failure of Engineering’s implementation of a design.
 The Engineering Team needs beta testing to validate and deliver a great product to market.